Navy Rescinds Awards To Prosecutors In Case Of SEAL Acquitted Of Murdering Captive

 The jury heard testimony from fellow SEALs that Gallagher stabbed the captive in the neck, but one of the witnesses dramatically changed his story at trial, saying that in an act of mercy, he had killed the prisoner by blocking his airway after Gallagher stabbed him.

 A SEAL sniper and medic, Gallagher, 40, was serving his eighth deployment at the time of the incident.
-He is a 19-year Navy veteran who had previously won the Bronze Star.
+He is a 19-year Navy veteran who had previously been awarded the Bronze Star.
 He was also accused of shooting unarmed Iraqi civilians, but was acquitted on those counts as well.

 The prosecution's case was plagued by problems, including a sanction from the military judge for violating the defendant's constitutional rights.
 The lead prosecutor, Cmdr.
 Christopher Czaplak, was also removed from the case for conducting a warrantless surveillance program aimed at tracking emails sent by the defense team.
 Prosecutors were also accused of granting immunity in an effort to block defense witnesses from testifying, according to Navy Times.